canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 record Movie(string Name, int ReleaseYear, float Rating);
 ```

-Notice we wrote a `foreach` loop and an `if` statement to find movies with a rating greater than 4.5.
-No LINQ so far.
+Let's notice we wrote a `foreach` loop and an `if` statement to find movies with a rating greater than 4.5.
+No LINQ so far!

 Also, we used Top-level statements, records and Global usings from [recent C# versions]({% post_url 2021-09-13-TopNewCSharpFeatures %}).
 That's why we didn't write the Main class and import the `System.Linq` namespace.

-## Our first LINQ method: Where
+## 3. Our first LINQ method: Where

 To work with LINQ, we need to be comfortable with delegates and lambda functions.
-C# has two built-in delegates: [Func and Action]({% post_url 2019-03-22-WhatTheFuncAction %}).

 In a few words: a delegate is a pointer to a method.
 And a lambda function is a method with only the parameters and the body.
+C# has two built-in delegates: [Func and Action]({% post_url 2019-03-22-WhatTheFuncAction %}).

 ### How to filter a collection with LINQ?